 Non-equilibrium statistical mechanics is a subject that deals with many systems in nature that are stochastic and often out-of-equilibrium.
-Common examples for such systems are biomolecules such as motor proteins, bacteria exhibiting chemotaxis, fluctuations in stock market, several driven condensed matter systems etc. They differ from several other systems around us because of their noisy environment.
-Moreover, many times tools of equilibrium statistical physics is just not enough to describe their peculiarities.
+Common examples of such systems are biomolecules such as motor proteins, bacteria exhibiting chemotaxis, fluctuations in the stock market, several driven condensed matter systems etc. They differ from several other systems around us because of their noisy environment.
+Moreover, many times tools of equilibrium statistical physics are just not enough to describe their peculiarities.
 Deepak’s interests are in using the tools of non-equilibrium statistical mechanics to understand some of these simple and complex physical systems.

 Deepak will be joining SFI later this year.
 He is currently a post-doctoral fellow at International Centre for Theoretical Sciences, Bangalore.
 He received his Ph.D. from Indian Institute of Technology Madras, Chennai and Masters of Science from Indian Institute of Technology Guwahati.